corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 You must use the Archive Service CLI to execute commands from a machine that can issue Corda RPC commands to the node.

-Use the command line argument `--node-configuration` to specify a file giving the necessary RPC settings to connect to the node, as shown below.
+Use the command line argument `-f, --config-file` to specify a configuration file giving the necessary RPC settings to connect to the node, as shown below.
+If not specified, the service reads `node.conf` from the base directory, which is set with `-b, --base-directory` and defaults to the current directory.

 ```kotlin
 myLegalName="O=Node	ABC,L=London,C=GB"